ika-rwth-aachen/libtensorflow_cc/README.md

 In order to, e.g., run TensorFlow models from C++ source code, one usually needs to build the C++ API in the form of the `libtensorflow_cc.so` library from source.
 There is no official release of the library and the build from source is only sparsely documented.

 We try to remedy this current situation by providing two main components:
 1. We provide the pre-built `libtensorflow_cc.so` including accompanying headers as a one-command-install deb-package.
-The build supports x86_64 machines running Ubuntu.
+The package is available for both x86_64/amd64 and arm64 machines running Ubuntu.
 See [Installation](#installation).
 2. We provide a pre-built Docker image based on the official TensorFlow Docker image.
 Our Docker image has both TensorFlow Python and TensorFlow C++ installed.
+The Docker images support both x86_64/amd64 and arm64 architectures.
+The arm64 version is specifically targeted at [NVIDIA Jetson Orin](https://www.nvidia.com/en-us/autonomous-machines/embedded-systems/).
 See [Docker Images](#docker-images).

 If you want to use the TensorFlow C++ API to load, inspect, and run saved models and frozen graphs in C++, we suggest that you also check out our helper library [*tensorflow_cpp*](https://github.com/ika-rwth-aachen/tensorflow_cpp). <img src="https://img.shields.io/github/stars/ika-rwth-aachen/tensorflow_cpp?style=social"/>